ben9583/Minecraft-Discord-Bridge/README.md

   requestAccessChannelID: "ACCESSREQUESTCHANNELID" # Discord channel id of the channel were already allowed users vote if new user should be let in to the server
   syncedChannelRoleID: "DEFAULTROLE" # Discord role id of the role that have access to integrated Discord and request voting channel
   commandPrefix: "!" # Prefix that has to be used before bot commands
+  serverName: "My Server" # Name that appears in server reports

 integration: